telerik/document-processing-docs/libraries/radwordsprocessing/model/content-controls/content-controls.md

 Structured Document Tags (SDT) enable users to add specific semantics to part of the document: restricting input, modifying editing behavior etc.

 >note Currently, the WordsProcessing library can import and export content controls from and to Office Open XML (DOCX) format.
-When exporting to other formats the content controls will be lost, however, their content (current value) will be exported.
+When exporting to other formats the content controls will be lost, however, their content (current value) will be preserved.

 ## Content Controls Inside the Document